thinkocapo/language/README.md

 ## Todo
 Aug 11th

-verbs.txt past participle for past tense? key for displaying past participle nounts.txt plurality
+I.
+nounts.txt plurality and gender
+1. picks singular or plural
+2. gender does nothing yet.

+II.
+Print one of these...
 <pronoun> <verb> <artikel><noun>
+<pronoun> <verb> <def_artikel/indef_article><noun>

 <artikel><noun> <verb>
 <artikel><noun> <verb> <noun>
 <artikel><noun> <verb> <pronoun>
-^ article definite/indefinite is optional.

-definite/indefinite article needs declension if Akk/Dat
+definite/indefinite article would need declension if Akk/Dat, if trying to do sentence generation.
+verbs.txt keypress for displaying past participle
 linked list of words and print it

-LONG-TERM
 noun.def_article.aks
 noun.indef_article.aks
 noun.case1,
 noun.case2...
 noun.[no article]
 struct/enum Tense has values Present,Past,Future
 verb.Tense or...
-verb.Present (for all pronouns) or... verb.Present.ich .du verb.Past (for all pronouns)
+verb.Present (for all pronouns) or...
+verb.Present.ich .du
+verb.Past (for all pronouns)
 // only if you want the conjugation done for you, as an option.
 'Enter' is test case, no conjugation, 'Spacebar' is answer verb. invocation enforcesAkk|Dat or verb.case for the connecting noun .connectVerification in linked list

-TODO dummy Test. benchmark it too.
+dummy Test. benchmark it too.
-TODO different modules enum:: word:: verb:: pronoun:: in different files?
+different modules enum:: word:: verb:: pronoun:: in different files?
-TODO match my stored vocab '<word> <type> <endings?>' against .dict or Text you pass to it
+match my stored vocab '<word> <type> <endings?>' against .dict or Text you pass to it

-random generating a Adj, choose it's right casing by selecting a noun, which has a casing (due to the verb?).
-'<Adj><Noun>'
-enforce a Pronoun Verb Adj-Noun order? decide the noun direct-object first (and have it re-arrange the adj later) or the adjective first?

-LinkedList.
-Graph, with combinations?

 ## Packages > Crates > Modules > Paths